 Tiberium is harvested by Tiberium harvesters, these slow, but heavily armored vehicles gather Tiberium from the soil and transports it back to Tiberium refineries where the Tiberium is safely processed and turned into different kinds of metals or taken to storage in Tiberium silos.

 Despite the usefulness of Tiberium it has some dark sides.
 The creation of Tiberium crystals sets off gases that are highly toxic with even short exposure being possible fatal.
-In addition to the toxicity Tiberium is known to have mutagenic properties causing changes in both flora and fauna leading to the creation of hideous Blossom Trees which spews out Tiberium spores leading to more growth.
-In these mutated ecosystems also roam Viceroids, the animals or humans unfortunate enough to be poisoned by Tiberium, but not fully dying instead mutating into creatures hostile to anything that comes close.
+In addition to the toxicity Tiberium is known to have mutagenic properties causing changes in both flora and fauna leading to the creation of hideous Blossom Trees which spew out Tiberium spores accelerating growth.
+In these mutated ecosystems roam Viceroids.
+These are the animals or humans unfortunate enough to be poisoned by Tiberium, but not dying instead mutating into mindless creatures hostile to anything that comes close.

-On September 19th 1996 C&C was released for the Saturn.
-The most notable features of the Saturn version is the password system, that replaces the saving and loading system from the PC, and the CD quality audio on the disc playable in a standard stereo.
+The most notable features of the Saturn version is the password system, that replaces the saving and loading system from the PC, and the CD quality audio on the disc playable in a standard stereo system.
 The graphics of the Saturn are degraded compared to the PC version, it misses many shadows, has half the colour depth (4-bit vs. 8-bit), missing animations and other details like the rotating machine guns on hum-vees and buggies and cannon muzzle flashes.
 These degradations were done to increase the performance of the game which are noted to run very well on the Saturn.

 Despite the existence of the Saturn mouse and keyboard C&C does not support them.

 In order to help players who are stuck the Saturn version, unlike the PC version, has built in cheats.